RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 Option C is incorrect because criminal law is the body of law that pertains to crime.

 ### Question # 42 - In which court must the defendant be determined to have acted in a certain fashion according to the preponderance of the evidence?

 A. Civil court
 B. Criminal court
 C. Religious court
 D. Tribal court

 Answer: A.

 Civil courts (for example, in a breach of contract case) are held to the “preponderance of evidence” standard.
 All the other options are incorrect because they do not hold to the preponderance of the evidence requirement.

 ### Question # 43 - You are the security manager for a retail sales company that uses a software as a service (SaaS) public cloud service.
 One of your employees uploads sensitive information they were not authorized to put in the cloud.
 An administrator working for the cloud provider accesses that information and uses it for an illegal purpose, benefiting the administrator and causing harm to your organization.
 After you perform all the incident-response activity related to the situation, your organization determines that the price of the damage was US$125,000.
 Your organization sues the cloud provider, and the jury determines that your organization shares in the blame (liability) for the loss because it was your employee performing an unauthorized action that created the situation.
 If the jury determines that 25 percent of the evidence shows that the situation was your organization’s fault and 75 percent of the evidence shows that the situation was the cloud provider’s fault, what is the likely outcome?

 A. Your organization owes the cloud provider $31,250.
 B. The cloud provider owes your organization $93,750.
 C. Neither side owes the other party anything.
 D. The cloud provider owes your organization $125,000.

 Answer: D.

 Except in jurisdictions where contributory negligence is a factor in the proceedings, civil courts use a standard of “preponderance of evidence,” so the entity that has a simple majority of fault (51 percent or more) is responsible for the full weight of the breach.
 Because the question did not specify the case was in contributory negligence jurisdiction, option D is the best answer because it is the most likely outcome.
 Options A, B, and C are incorrect because they are 25%, 75% and 0% of the full weight of the breach.

 ### Question # 44 - You are the security manager for a small American tech firm and investigate an incident.
 Upon analysis, you determine that one of your employees was stealing proprietary material and selling it to a competitor.
 You inform law enforcement and turn over the forensic data with which you determined the source and nature of the theft.
 The prosecutor can use the material you delivered because of _______________.

 A. The doctrine of plain view
-B. The silver platter doctrine
+B. **The silver platter doctrine**
 C. The General Data Protection Regulation (GDPR)
 D. The Federal Information System Management Act (FISMA)

 Answer: B.

-The silver platter doctrine allows law enforcement entities to use material presented voluntarily by the owner as evidence in the prosecution of crimes, without a warrant or a court order.
+**The silver platter doctrine allows law enforcement entities to use material presented voluntarily by the owner as evidence in the prosecution of crimes, without a warrant or a court order**.
 The doctrine of plain view allows law enforcement to act on probable cause when evidence of a crime is within their presence; option A is incorrect.
 The GDPR is a European Union (EU) privacy law and not applicable here; option C is incorrect.
 FISMA is the American law requiring federal agencies to adhere to National Institute of Standards and Technology (NIST) standards; option D is incorrect.

 ### Question # 45 - You are the security director for an online retailer in Belgium.
 In February 2019, an audit reveals that your company may have been responsible for exposing personal data belonging to some of your customers over the previous month.
 Which law is applicable in this instance?

 A. Belgian law
 B. The General Data Protection Regulation (GDPR)
 C. National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53
 D. The Federal Information Systems Management Act (FISMA)

 Answer: B.

 As of May 2018, the GDPR is the law throughout all EU member states, superseding any existing local laws.